PA1B Accurate 43 dB Step Attenuator with steps of 1 dB

-Notice that metal film resistors will loose the heat via their wires.
-Carbon film resistors will loose the heat by radiating from their body.
+Notice that metal film resistors will lose the heat via the wires.
+Carbon film resistors will lose the heat by radiating from their body.

-The power above each section in the schematic is the maximum power of that section.
-This power can be “unleashed” only for a short while, say 10 to 20 seconds.
+The power above each section in the schematic, is the nominal power of that section.

 The value of the resistors of an accurate attenuator must have a very specific value that is not available as an E12-series value.
 By placing two resistors of the E12-series in parallel we can make any value.

 For example: in the 10 dB attenuator section the resistors of 100 ohm in parallel with 2700 ohm form a resistor with the wanted value of 96.25 ohm with an accuracy that is better than 0.5%